We Welcome Your Application to Join Us!

 Three weeks of Alaskan exploration.

 After meeting in Anchorage, we’ll get to know one another and prepare for our backcountry hikes.
-We’ll review our gear, learn how to pack our backpacks, shop for food, and experience the majestic Chugach Mountains on a day hike.
+We’ll learn how to pack our backpacks, shop for food, and day hike in the majestic Chugach Mountains to build up our fitness.

 Over four days, we’ll sea kayak Prince William Sound with a professional guide.
 We’ll learn paddling techniques and environmental awareness while paddling an average of six to seven miles per day.
-We’ll keep a lookout for calving glaciers and marine life, and we’ll camp each night on beautiful, remote beaches.
+We’ll keep a look out for calving glaciers and marine life, and we’ll camp each night on pristine, remote beaches.

 During our second backcountry hike, we will travel through Denali State Park on a four-day ridge hike.
 Averaging seven to eight miles per day, we’ll stand in awe looking at the Alaska Range and Denali in the distance.
 The terrain will include rolling hills, open tundra, and dense groves of alder and aspen trees.

-7 nights of frontcountry camping.
+11 nights of front country camping.
 Campground facilities will vary and may have flush toilets and showers.

 What to PackDownload PDF